microsoft/playwright/docs/src/api/class-page.md

   - alias-java: consoleMessage
 - argument: <[ConsoleMessage]>

 Emitted when JavaScript within the page calls one of console API methods, e.g. `console.log` or `console.dir`.
 Also emitted if the page throws an error or a warning.

-The arguments passed into `console.log` appear as arguments on the event handler.
+The arguments passed into `console.log` are available on the [ConsoleMessage] event handler argument.

-An example of handling `console` event:
+**Usage**

 ```js
 page.on('console', async msg => {